 - Rub them together palm to plam and around the back for at least 30 seconds, but 1 minute if you can.

 - Dry them well either using a hand drier or a clean towel.

-You might also enjoy reading – How to Avoid Germs and Bugs Coming Home from School
+You May Also Enjoy How to Avoid Germs and Bugs Coming Home from School

 Tips on Creating a Good Hand Hygiene Routine

 Introducing a good hand hygiene routine early on can help prevent the spread of germs that can cause illness.
 This video is a great example of how to encourage pre-schoolers to get washing.
 Be warned, the music is very catchy and your little one may have it on repeat!